jhonacs2/admin-panel/README.md

 - Proxy-based requests: I have configured the project to make requests through a proxy, facilitating development by avoiding CORS issues during local development.
 - Technologies used: The project is developed using Angular 15, NGRX, Chart.js, HTML, and SASS.

+## Project Status
+The repository is constantly being developed and improved.
+Although the course has ended, I am still working on implementing new features and optimizations in the project.

 ## Proxy Configuration
 The project uses a proxy to redirect requests to a remote server and avoid CORS issues during local development.
 Here's how you can configure the proxy: